EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-resume-thoughts-writing-for-robots-or-humans.md

 ---
-title: "Resume Thoughts: Writing for robots or humans?"
-author: "Juan Orozco"
+author: Juan Orozco

-type: post

-draft: true
-url: /?p=39
 categories:
 - Uncategorized
+draft: true
+slug: resume-thoughts-writing-for-robots-or-humans
+title: 'Resume Thoughts: Writing for robots or humans?'
+type: post
 ---

 There seems to be two camps of resume writing tips: 1) write your resume to get past the robots or 2) write your resume for humans.